An eventful World Cup semi-final

 In Barbados, where he was born, Roland Butcher became the first black player to play for England.
 He made 17 (off 82 balls) and 2 (off 27), as England were thumped by 298 runs.
 Butcher played three Tests, all on this tour, with a top score of 32.

-Denesh Ramdin, born today, got picked in the national squad having played 13 first-class matches, for the tour to Sri Lanka in 2005.
+Denesh Ramdin, born today, was picked in the national squad for the tour to Sri Lanka in 2005, having played 13 first-class matches.
 He impressed with his glovework and the bat on the tour to Australia later that year, and in 2006 he nearly saved the series against India in Kingston.
 But he was inconsistent with the bat and managed to keep his place in the side mainly because there was no one better.
 Ramdin finally hit his maiden Test century - 166 against England in Barbados - in March 2009.
 On the tour to England in 2012, he struck a fine undefeated 107 in the third Test, an innings most notable for him flashing a note addressed to Viv Richards, who had earlier criticised Ramdin's lack of contribution on the tour.
+He captained West Indies in 13 Tests between 2014 and 2015, winning four, all at home, and was also part of the World T20-winning sides in 2012 and 2016, but was dropped from all formats later in 2016.

 The birth of Adnan Akmal, one of three brothers to play and keep wicket for Pakistan.
 He replaced older brother Kamran in the Test side when making his debut in October 2010.
 In his fourth Test, against New Zealand in Wellington in January 2011, he took eight catches, but was then surprisingly dropped from the Test side without explanation.
-He returned later that year, hoping to get a longer run as specialist wicketkeeper.
+He returned later that year, and got a longer run as specialist wicketkeeper.
+He twice fractured a finger during Tests against Sri Lanka, in 2012 and 2013, and couldn't regain his place when his replacement, Sarfraz Ahmed, started making big scores.

 A New Zealand left-arm seamer is born... in South Africa.
 Neil Wagner learnt his cricket at Afrikaans High School for Boys in Pretoria and made his first-class debut in 2005-06 for Northerns.
 But he tasted regular domestic success when he moved to New Zealand a few years later, and was the leading wicket-taker in the Plunket Shield in 2010-11 and 2011-12.
-He was rewarded with a Test debut against West Indies in 2012 and took 50 wickets in his first 14 Tests.
+He was rewarded with a Test debut against West Indies in 2012, and went on to take 50 wickets in his first 14 Tests.

 © ESPN Sports Media Ltd.